 As fall arrives, so does the fig tree’s second season in many parts of the country—with smaller, sweeter fruit bearing concentrated flavors.

 Take advantage of that ripe crop by muddling figs into your fall cocktails.
-One sip and you might just become a devout fig fanatic.
+Their sweet, earthy taste brings fall flavor right into your glass.

 Fall & Summer